i18next/i18next-gitbook/principles/fallback.md

 });
 ```

 The default is set to `dev` which means developer language.
-At first this might look strange to set the default to a language but this enables to set the saveMissing feature to send new keys to that developer specific language.
-From there your translators can modify the texts to a translation file containing eg. proper english including defined terminology.
-For production just set fallbackLng to an existing language.
+At first this might look strange to set the default to a language, but this enables to set the `saveMissing` feature to send new keys to that developer specific language.
+From there your translators can modify the texts to a translation file containing, for instance, proper English, including defined terminology.
+For production use, just set `fallbackLng` to an existing language.

-### namespace fallback
+### Namespace fallback

-i18next per default loads its translations from one file named `translation`.
-But you can set and structure it to load from multiple files, we call this files namespaces.
+i18next by default loads its translations from one file named `translation`.
+However, you can configure it to load from multiple files, called _namespaces_.

-Additional to defining multiple namespaces to load you also can set fallback namespaces.
-So if a key to translate gets not found in the namespace it looks it up in the fallbacks.
+Besides defining multiple namespaces to load from, you also can set fallback namespaces.
+Thus, if a key to translate isn't found in the given namespace, it will look it up in the indicated fallbacks.

 app.json